What is Tai Chi Chuan

 This session we are welcoming new students!
 If you meet the prerequisites above please join us as we will be detailing the Standard Form from the beginning.
 This class is progressive therefore registration is only open for the first two weeks of the session.
 Please see the note above.

-PLEASE NOTE: Due to current restrictions there is a maximum number of students allowed ~ Please contact the instructor for details.
+PLEASE NOTE: New classes and workshops to be announced~ Please contact the instructor for details.